raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_6.md

 Click the green button (below right) to go to the next step in this session.

-You can go back to the [list of contents for this session (Session 3) here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part1-GBICi4).
+You can go back to the [list of contents for this session (Part 3) here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part3-GBICi4).
-You can access the [menu for Sessions 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/year8-relevancetraining-gbici4).
+You can access the [menu for Parts 1, 2, and 3 here](https://projects.raspberrypi.org/en/pathways/year8-relevancetraining-gbici4).